-Having joined her in the summer of 1756, Vincent took the Weymouth 60 out to the East Indies in the spring of the following year and commanded her at Vice-Admiral George Pocock s undisciplined action with the French off Cuddalore on 29 April 1758.
-Unfortunately he failed to comprehend his commander s early signals and then did not obey one for close action.
+Having been appointed to the Weymouth 60 in January 1757, Vincent sailed for the East Indies in March and commanded her in Vice-Admiral George Pocock’s undisciplined action with the French off Cuddalore on 29 April 1758.
+Unfortunately, he failed to comprehend his commander’s early signals and then did not obey one for close action.
 Although he eventually joined the engagement, he was one of three officers subsequently brought to a court martial at Madras on 18 June, being charged with cowardice.
 Those of his crew who were able to write their names, some one hundred and sixty-nine men, petitioned on his behalf and declared that they were willing to face the death penalty with him.
 Even so, he was found partially guilty and dismissed his ship, not to serve in the Seven Years War again; indeed, only in 1763 was he allowed back on to full pay.

-In 1777 Vincent recommissioned the Yarmouth 64 and took a convoy out to Antigua in the latter part of the year.
-On 7 March 1778 he fell in with an American squadron off Barbados and gave chase.
-Closing in on the Randolph 32, Captain Nicholas Biddle, he brought her to action and a hard-fought engagement came to a rapid conclusion when his opponent suddenly exploded.
-All but four men from the Randolph who were rescued from the wreckage five days later were lost to his opponent, while the Yarmouth suffered casualties of five men killed and twelve wounded.
-On 25 July 1778 Vincent exchanged with Captain Nathaniel Batemen of the Winchelsea 32 and returned to England.
+In April 1777 he recommissioned the Yarmouth 64 in which he took a convoy out to Antigua during the latter part of the year.
+On 17 March 1778 he fell in with an American squadron off Barbados and gave chase.
+Closing in on the Randolph 32, Captain Nicholas Biddle, Vincent brought her to action and a hard-fought engagement came to a rapid conclusion when the enemy vessel suddenly exploded.
+All but four men from the Randolph who were rescued from the wreckage five days later were lost, while the Yarmouth suffered casualties of five men killed and twelve wounded.
+Vincent arrived at Portsmouth from Antigua with a convoy on 6 July and he left the Yarmouth shortly afterwards.

 He married Martha Boscawen Evelyn from Totnes, Devon, in London on 10 June 1786.
-She died in 1794 at Charleston, South Carolina, to which town the couple had removed, having had issue two sons.
+She died somewhat intriguingly in 1794 at Charleston, South Carolina, having had issue two sons.